jubatus/jubakit/doc/source/guide/jubamodel.rst

 .. option:: -F, --fix-header

-   When this option is specified, the model data structure will be fixed.
+   When this option is specified, the model data structure is tried to be fixed.
+   This includes recomputation of CRC32 checksum and container lengths.

    See the example section for details.

 .. option:: -h, --help